zavla/Upload/README.md

 # A HTTPS service to hold your backup files. #
 ***Key features:***
-* works over HTTPS, uses certificates from files.
+* works over HTTPS, uses certificates from user supplied PEM files.
 * multi user support, holds files per user.
-* uses HTTP digest authentication for users.
+* uses HTTP digest authentication for checking user's passwords.
-* allows upload continue at any time, but only until the file becomes complete.
+* allows continue of upload at any time, but only until the file becomes completely uploaded.
 * writes to actual files through the special journal(transaction) files.
 * may be run as a Windows service.
+* may be run on Linux.
-* server side may listen on two interfaces at a time.
+* server side can listen on two interfaces at a time.
-* server may wait for root storage be attached by administrator when needed.
+* server may wait for root storage to be attached by administrator when needed after a service start.
+* server responds with a list of your files at ex.
+GET, https://127.0.0.1:64000/upload/:yourusername/
-* this repository includes packages for server and client side.
+* this repository includes packages for server and client sides.
-* the client side (uploader) marks all successfully uploaded files with unset of A attribute on Windows, or FS_NODUMP_FL attribute on Linux.
-Files Archive attribute is used in other tools from "A DBA backup files tool set.": [BackupsControl](https://github.com/zavla/BackupsControl.git), [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups)
+* the client side (uploader) marks all successfully uploaded files with unset of 'A' attribute on Windows, or with 'user.uploaded' xattr attribute on Linux.
+This attribute is used in other tools from "A DBA backup files tool set.": [BackupsControl](https://github.com/zavla/BackupsControl.git), [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups)
+* client uploader stores user password in DPAPI if on Windows.
+* client side may also upload to a ftp server.
-* rotation of backup files accomlished by standalone command [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups).
+* rotation of backup files accomplished by standalone command [DeleteArchivedBackups](https://github.com/zavla/DeleteArchivedBackups) that you run on server side from a scheduler.
-* client side may also upload to ftp.

 #### To download a service:
 ~~~